nationalarchives/hms-nhs-scripts/DATA_README.md

 #### All integer fields (see `clean_extraction.py:unstring_number`) ####

 1. If the field consists entirely of any mix of the digit `0` and the letter `O` (regardless of case) then this is converted to a `0`.
-2. If the field does not contain a number (and only a number) then the field is blanked out.

 #### All date fields (see `clean_extraction.py:unstring_date`) ####

 1. Runs of characters consisting of any mix of the digit `0` and the letter `O` (regardless of case) are replaced with a `0`.
-2. If the field is not made up of 3 numbers separated by `-`, `/`, `.` or `=` then the field is blanked out (for example `07 - 11.1834` is accepted, `7th November 1834 or 7|11|1834` are not).
+2. If the field is not made up of 3 numbers separated by `-`, `/`, `.` or `=` then we return the original text, without even step (1) applied.
+For example `07 - 11.1834` is accepted, `7th November 1834 or 7|11|1834` are not.
 3. If any of the three numbers are 0 then put `-` characters between them and return that (for example, `07-00-1834`).
 The Aggregation phase will flag this as needing a manual check.
 4. Call a Python function to try to parse the date as we now have it.
 This will try to treat the fields as `day-month-year`, but if this does not work then it will also try `month-day-year`.
 2-digit years will be converted to dates in the 1900s or 2000s.
 It may accept other unusual date formats, so this rule feels a bit risky.
+If this function fails then return the original text.
 5. If the year is greater than `9999`, return to the original text.
 6. If the year is lower than `1800`, return the original text.
 7. If the year is greater than `1900` (but less than `9999`), change the first two digits to `18`.
 This is intended to deal with dates accidentally entered as being in the 1900s or 2000s, and should also fix up any 2-digit years converted by the Python function.
 This rule will need to be updated for phase two, which legitimately contains dates in the 1900s.